DVBeckwitt/Beckwitt_CV/README.md

 # Beckwitt CV

-This repository contains the LaTeX source for David Beckwitt's curriculum vitae.
+This repository contains the LaTeX source for my curriculum vitae.
 All content is authored and maintained by David Beckwitt.

 ## Structure